How long does it take to change someone’s mind?

 As long as you know how to bridge it with persuasion AND connection.

-That’s what I’ll be spending the rest of this year doing for biz-owners like you.
+That’s what I enjoy doing for biz-owners like you.

-If you’re interested in that, I’m over here.
+If you’re interested in learning more, I’m over here.